adobe-research/MetaAF/zoo/README.md

 Follow the instructions [here](https://catalog.ldc.upenn.edu/LDC2017S24) to get and download the CHIME3 challenge dataset.
 We modified the dataset to also write out the echoic clean multi-channel speech.
 The dataset structure is therefore unmodifed except for the addition of `<FILE NAME>_speech.<CHANNEL #>.wav` for each file.
 Set the base path for `CHIME3_DATA_DIR` in `/zoo/__config__.py`.

+## License

+All core utility code within the `metaaf` folder is licensed via the [University of Illinois Open Source License](../metaaf/LICENSE).
+All code within the `zoo` folder and model weights are licensed via the [Adobe Research License](LICENSE).
+Copyright (c) Adobe Systems Incorporated.
+All rights reserved.